 When you combine the iconic Pike Place Market heritage and Seattle’s stunning waterfront, you get the very heart of Seattle and a magical place to be.
 Watch a Short Film to Learn More

 What is the Pike Place Market Waterfront Entrance?

-The Waterfront Entrance will encompass a new low-rise, mixed-use development that will transform the western edge of Pike Place Market and create a future connection between downtown Seattle and the new central waterfront.
+The Waterfront Entrance, also known as the new "MarketFront" will encompass a new low-rise, mixed-use development that will transform the western edge of Pike Place Market and create a future connection between downtown Seattle and the new central waterfront.

 The new site will provide parking for Pike Place Market and the central waterfront, added retail and restaurant space, several stories of low-income housing and social services.
 The Waterfront Entrance will also provide additional public open space and expansive views of Puget Sound while connecting the Market to the Waterfront with easy pedestrian access.

 The removal of the Alaskan Way Viaduct and the development of the central waterfront are key factors in the opportunity to create the new Waterfront Entrance on what is currently a .75-acre surface parking lot on Western Ave.
 This site is the key piece needed to complete the 30-year vision for the Market Historic District.